 Mellon’s recent bust of Muhammad Ali is presented annually as the Muhammad Ali Voice of Humanity Honor by the Society of Voice Arts and Sciences.
 The 2017 recipient is the legendary documentary filmmaker Ken Burns.

 Over the last five years Mellon has been working collaboratively on a ballet inspired series of bronze with some of our most accomplished international ballet artists.
-His model/collaborators have included ABT Principal Dancers Hee Seo, and Devon Teuscher, Soloist Cassandra Trenary, and Corps de Ballet member Elina Mietinnen.
+His model/collaborators have included ABT Principal Dancers Hee Seo, Marcelo Gomes, Devon Teuscher and Christine Shevchenko, Soloist Cassandra Trenary, and Corps de Ballet member Elina Mietinnen.

 Mellon's love of the figure and interest in exploring core human values is evident in all his art.
 "My sculptures are meant to move and uplift the spirit," he says.
 "I'm interested in how we find meaning and fulfillment in this world, and my work, across the board, reflects that interest."